-Disclaimer: This blog post is in collaboration with Backcountry.com and features some affiliate links.
-This means I get a small commission if you make a purchase (at no extra cost to you).
-Use code RENEE15 to get 15% off your first Backcountry order (some exclusions apply).
-You can also learn more about my affiliate policy here.
+Disclaimer: This blog post may feature some affiliate links, which means I get a small commission if you make a purchase (at no extra cost to you).
+It’s one of the ways I can keep producing free guides and resources for my readers.
+Learn more about my affiliate policy here.
 Thank you for the support!

 These are some of the best hikes in Sedona!
 One of the things I love about Sedona is how many amazing, short trails there are.
 So I found it was a great way to spend the morning hiking one or two shorter trails, and then spending the afternoon working, mountain biking, or exploring other parts of the area.
 Because the desert climate in Sedona is different than most of the rest of the world, I’m also sharing my suggested packing guide to help you plan for your trip!